 See our wide selection of parachute cord priced at just $4.99 / 100 ft roll.
 Also see our paracord clearance sale page.

 Here is a quick graphic giving a visual comparison of the different diameters of cord in the paracord "family".

-From right to left the cord types and approximate diameters are as follows:
+From largest to smallest, cord types and approximate diameters are as follows:

 - 2650 BattleCord Paracord (1/4" or 6mm)